 Relationship Between HIV Expression and Distance to Nearest Human Gene Promoter

 Given HIV can be located at various distances respective to nearby gene promoters (TSS) (Figure 3A), we interrogated if there is any relationship between the expression level of each provirus in the six above defined integration groups and their distance to nearby TSS based on a linear scale (one-dimensional analysis) (Figures 3B–G).
 For this analysis we did not include Group 6 because the overlapping nature of the two genes associated to the HIV insertion compromised the analysis.
 Interestingly, we found that the expression of proviruses in intergenic regions is poorly correlated with the distance to the nearest TSS irrespective of their orientation to the most proximal TSS [Group 1: Intergenic same (r=-0.13, p=0.14) (Figure 3B), Group 2: Intergenic convergent (r=-0.19, p=0.11) (Figure 3C) and Group 3: Intergenic divergent (r=-0.16, p=0.15) (Figure 3D), potentially indicating that the orientation of intergenic proviruses is not a major feature controlling proviral expression.
 In addition, we observed a potential pattern for proviruses in the “Intragenic” groups, which seem to be, in general, more correlated than the “Intergenic” clusters, including Group 4: Intragenic same (r=-0.11, p=0.0012) (Figure 3E) and Group 5: Intragenic convergent (r=-0.23, p=0.0000000064) (Figure 3F).
-Surprisingly, the expression of proviruses in Group 5: Intragenic convergent was more correlated with the expression of its associated gene than the expression of proviruses in Group 6: Intragenic same, suggesting that the orientation of the HIV proviruses respective to the nearest TSS has a major impcact on proviral expression, in potential agreement with theories of transcription interference raised on a few number of CD4 T cell clones{Lenasi, 2008 #345}.
+Surprisingly, the expression of proviruses in Group 5: Intragenic convergent was more correlated with the expression of its associated gene than the expression of proviruses in Group 6: Intragenic same, suggesting that the orientation of the HIV proviruses respective to the nearest TSS has a major impact on proviral expression, in potential agreement with theories of transcription interference raised on a few number of CD4 T cell clones{Lenasi, 2008 #345}.

 Collectively, while the transcription activity of both “Intragenic” groups is more correlated with the distance to the nearest TSS, these proviruses are typically defective in patients{Maldarelli, 2014 #303;Einkauf, 2019 #660}, potentially due to their location inside genes and the high level of co-transcriptional processing.
 Surprisingly, the orientation of the “Intergenic” groups seems to be an important feature of HIV expression levels, with the activity of the “Intergenic same” group being more correlated to the distance to the nearest TSS than in proviruses located in opposite orientations (either convergent or divergent).
 Specifically, we found a positive correlation of expression of proviruses for the intragenic groups, and more significant for the intragenic convergent class (Figure 3F) based on proximity to the nearest human gene promoter.
 The fact that intact HIV proviruses in patients under long-term suppressive therapy are more prevalent in non-genic than in genic positions{Einkauf, 2019 #660}, consistent with our large-scale data analysis from in vitro integrations, raises some interesting observations for future studies on the molecular bases of HIV persistence.